MAIRA-2: Grounded Radiology Report Generation: Extended results

-\paragraph{Description of the `\%Comparison mentions' and `\%Lateral mentions' metrics} We used a language model (\texttt{Llama3-70B-Instruct}) to detect if a findings-section mentions a comparison to a prior report.
+We used a language model (\texttt{Llama3-70B-Instruct}) to detect if a findings-section mentions a comparison to a prior report.
 We evaluated the prior detection algorithm on 100 samples from the training sets of each \mimiccxr, \padchest, and \privatedata, and found it very robust with 98\%, 96\%, and 97\% accuracy, respectively.
 The evaluation sets were balanced w.r.t.\ the prevalence of prior mentions.
-Since mentions of lateral images in the findings are usually explicit, we resorted to a simple regex shown in Listing \ref{lst:lateral_regex} and refrained from creating evaluation sets for this task.
+Since mentions of lateral images in the findings are usually explicit, we resorted to a simple regular expression shown in Listing~\ref{lst:lateral_regex} and refrained from creating evaluation sets for this task.
 Applying these algorithms to the generated and reference findings allows us to estimate in how many cases the model should have, and in how many cases it has mentioned a prior report or lateral image.
 Logical precision or recall values as in \evmetric can not be computed from these numbers, as the detected mentions in the prediction and the reference do not have to be related.